eersd/whatsapp-MERN/README.md

 **Features**

 - User authentication via Firebase
-- Able to send message
+- Able to send messages in a chat room
-- MongoDB is not a real-time database, therefore pusher-API is used to forward any changes in DB.
-- Postman-API simplifies HTTP GET and POST methods and is used in order to make backend testing easier
+- Create rooms and join the ones you like

 **Issues to be fixed**

-- Currently the messages are not divided into different chat rooms.
+- Chat view should scroll down to newest message
-- Add friend feature will also be implemented
+- Leave room to be implemented
+- maybe add friends as well